UIUCSinhaLab/VarSAn/README.md

 Please also download the edges in the network from: http://veda.cs.uiuc.edu/VarSAn/VarSAn_Data.zip The data directory should be unzipped and placed in the downloaded repository.
 More information about files in the data folder can be found here: http://veda.cs.uiuc.edu/VarSAn/

 ## Tutorial
-This section of the README is meant to walk a user through a process of using VarSAn to find pathways that relate to a SNP set of interest.
+This section of the README is meant to walk a user through the process of using VarSAn to find pathways that relate to a SNP set of interest.
 In these examples, we will examine a query set of 798 SNPs.

 ###  Creating SNP Query Set
 The first step is to create a file that includes the SNPs in the query set.
 This query set file format should list one SNP on each row with SNPs formatted as 'chromosome_location'.
 For example, the [sample query set file](gene_sets/dmel/5268_brain_primordium.names.txt) contains: